-While ketamine clears the system of people who take it within one to three days, it can show up on drug tests for longer, depending on whether or not metabolites are left behind.
+Ketamine typically clears the system of people who take it within one to three days.
+However, it can show up on drug tests for longer because ketamine breakdown products called metabolites are left behind.
 A standard drug screening panel won’t detect ketamine, but specialized tests can.

 Half-Life of Ketamine

 The half-life of ketamine is around 45 minutes.
-It takes five half-lives to eliminate a drug from your system, so this means in a healthy adult, the average elimination time for ketamine is about four hours and 30 minutes.
+It takes five half-lives to eliminate a drug from your system, so this means in a healthy adult, the average elimination time for ketamine is about three hours and 45 minutes.
 This is an average, so everyone is going to be a little different regarding how long it takes their body to eliminate ketamine.
 However, it is important to remember that ketamine can show up on a drug test for much longer.

 Factors That Influence How Long Ketamine Lasts in Your System